Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/2-XCVM/XCVM_slides.md

 ## 📍 The Origin Register

-Contains the `Location` of the cross-consensus origin where the XCM originated from.
+Contains an `Option<Location>` of the cross-consensus origin where the message originated from.

 Notes:

 This `Location` can change over the course of program execution.

+It might be `None` because some instructions clear the origin register.

 ---v